|

 Twenty-Five-Year celebration.
 It is a chance for anyone to display his

 or her work, completed or in progress, and have it seen by everyone.
-Companions

-One is also expected to provide comments to participants in the prize
+wishes to recognize.
+One is also expected to provide comments to

 Pentathlon.
 Yes, of course you can still enter.
 You are also likely to